Curriculum Filter Results

 How Do Animals Survive the Winter?

 Students will learn about the different ways animals survive in the winter through reading about animal adaptations and doing class presentations about some of the animals that live in or near aquatic environments.
 Students will also have the opportunity to create their own animals and come up with habitats and winter adaptations for those creations.
+The curriculum download is a PDF that includes the lesson plan, student sheets, and a student reading sheet.
+The supporting file is a PDF with images of common animals found in northern MN/WI and their winter adaptations.

 Details